vietlong2110/rabbit/README.md

 Type keyword, follow news with hashtag

 ## What's in rabbit
-* Complete mobile UI for rabbit
+* Mobile UI for rabbit
 * Some new features below

+## v0.2.1 new features
+* Extract content from feed and store into database
+* Extract keyword from the content and store its information for search purpose

 ## Testing server
 * A local server API for testing any server-side functionalities (rabbitAPI/serverController/serverAPI.js)

-## v0.2.1 new features
+##Features
+* Mobile UI version (will update more)
-* serverapi/rss for retrieving RSS feed and storing to mongodb
+* RSS Reader
 * Extract content from feed and store into database
 * Extract keyword from the content and store its information for search purpose